-77. Numerous local respondents commented on the design and layout of new housing, with particular reference to ensuring that Darlington retains its distinctive character, rather than encouraging estates of houses which could be located anywhere.
+- 71. Alongside concern regarding the accuracy and currency of the objectively assessed housing need evidenced in the SHMA, some respondents also commented on how this would be translated into a housing requirement.
+There was concern that the Council should not over plan for housing, because this would flood the market with planning permissions resulting in less certainty regarding deliverability.
+Conversely, a number of development industry stakeholders considered that flexibility should be built into the housing requirement to ensure the need for dwellings is met over the plan period, with the requirement being viewed as a minimum rather than a ceiling and any backlog being dealt with as soon as possible. - 72.
+Numerous local respondents commented on the design and layout of new housing, with particular reference to ensure that Darlington retains its distinctive character, rather than encouraging estates of houses which could be located anywhere.
 It was also considered important that there was scope to include affordable dwellings, homes for first time buyers and homes for older people within housing schemes.